autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Unbonding is triggered by a staker submitting an `unbond()` transaction.
 Unbonding can begin as soon as the unbond transaction request has been finalized.
 On processing the transaction the bonded stake token moves from `bonded` to the intermediate state of `unbonding` and is locked during the unbonding period.
 If the unbonding is for [delegated](/glossary/#delegated) stake, then the associated Liquid Newton is burned so that it is no longer transferable.
 The unbonding request is captured and tracked in memory and the staking transition is applied at the end of the epoch in which the unbonding period expires: unbonding is applied, reducing the validator’s bonded stake amount and so applying the voting power change to the validator.

 {{< alert title="Example" >}}
 Alice sends an `unbond()` tx at time `T`, a block in an epoch.
-Liquid Newton is burned at `T` and unbonding begins in the next block, `T+1`.
+The tx is processed at `T` and an `UnbondingRequest` object for the necessary voting power change is created.
+At `T+1` the [unbonding period](/glossary/#unbonding-period) begins.

 The unbonding request is tracked in memory for application at the end of the epoch in which the unbonding period falls.
-At this point, the validator's bonded stake is reduced and Newton is unlocked and redeemed to Alice.
-Actual unbonding is then executed at `T+1` + `unbondingPeriod` + remainder of the epoch in which the `unbondingPeriod` expires.
+At this point, `T-U`, the staking transition is applied - actual unbonding is executed at `T+1` + `unbondingPeriod` + remainder of the `epoch` in which the `unbondingPeriod` expires.

+At this block point Newton redemption (i.e. 'release') occurs:

+- the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated),
+- the amount of stake to reduce the unbonding pool by and Alice's share of the unbonding pool is calculated,
+- the amount of Newton bonded to the validator is reduced by the unbonding amount,
+- due Newton is minted to Alice's Newton account.

+Note that the amount of Newton released to Alice may be less than the original unbonded amount if the validator has been slashed between `T` and `T-U`.
 {{< /alert >}}

 ## Slashing